 According to a 2020 study, overall frequency of alcohol consumption increased by about 14% from 2019 to 2020.
 Survey respondents in that survey reported drinking alcohol on more days of every week as well as increases in the number of drinks they had.

-Are Americans feeling more inspired to sober up after a year of stress drinking?
+Are Americans feeling more inspired to sober up after a couple years of stress drinking?
 Or are we drinking more than ever before?
 Or are we seeing a rise in non-alcoholic beverages and “mocktails” this year?

-We dove deep into our data to see if we could uncover any insight into how COVID-19 may have impacted America’s drinking habits, how 2021 is so far, and what that might mean for the future.
+We dove deep into our data to see if we could uncover any insight into how COVID-19 may have impacted America’s drinking habits, how 2021 looked, and what that might mean for 2022.

 How did COVID-19 impact online demand for Non-Alcoholic Beverages?